-That's four of the six countries that signed the Treaty of Rome in 1957 European Economic Community (EEC), the predecessor of the European Union (EU).
+That's four of the six countries that signed the Treaty of Rome in 1957, founding the European Economic Community (EEC), the predecessor of the European Union (EU).

 The other two are Italy and the Netherlands - and the end of Stage 2 to Liege came within 10 kilometres or so of the Dutch city of Maastricht, birthplace of the EU through the treaty signed there in 1992.

 Now, consider the village in Luxembourg that the race passed through just 7.5 kilometres into today's Stage 4 - Schengen, where in 1985 the agreement was signed that would pave the way for the creation of the Schengen Area that removed border controls between participating Member States.

 We don't think that can all be a coincidence, and there's another notable location that the peloton will pass through on Thursday's Stage 6 - Colombey-les-Deux-Églises in France's Haute Marne department, the home village of soldier-turned-politician Charles de Gaulle.

 As President of France in the 1960s, de Gaulle twice vetoed the United Kingdom's aspirations (supported by the Conservative, Labour and Liberal parties) to join the EEC, despite the other five then Member States giving their go-ahead.

 While current Mayor of London Sadiq Khan says he is keen to bring the Tour de France back to the city, insisting that race owner ASO bears no ill-will for the withdrawal of the bid to stage this year's Grand Depart, we reckon the above all stacks up to some top trolling by the organisers.